markdaws/gohome/docs/config.md

   //The port to use for the WWW server, defaults to "8000"
   wwwPort: "",

-  //The IP address for the API server.
-By default gohome looks for the first non loopback address
-  apiAddr: "",

-  //The port to use for the API server, defaults to "5000"
-  apiPort: "",

   //The IP address used for a UPNP notify server, gohome looks for the first non loopback address
   upnpNotifyAddr: "",